IMTMarburg/TP53_SGE/README.md

 The version numbers indicate the versions our scripts have been tested on.

-In addition, the packages above have further dependencies:
+In addition, the packages above may have further dependencies.

-- pytest (version > 7.0.0)
-- setuptools (version > 38.3)

 ### Operating System